Suit and tie: why so much hatred? – Carte Blanche to Mathieu

 Photo: Robert Galbraith/Reuters

 Beyond historical trends, another major element for suit and tie haters: comfort .
-Climate change, you especially face it in the face in line 2 of the Paris metro in July in a suit and tie +.
-And then there is also the famous too-tight knot, the collar which irritates the neck after shaving.
-Why are we doing this to us?
+Climate change, you take it head on in the face especially on line 2 of the Paris metro in July in a suit and tie +.
+And then there is also the famous too-tight knot, the collar that irritates the neck after shaving.
+Why do they inflict this on us?

-Today, I have a strange feeling when I wear the suit and tie : a sort of acceptance of the fact that it's has-been while we're all talking about terraces, teleworking and gardening far from urban centers.
+Today, I have a strange feeling when I wear a suit and tie : a sort of acceptance of the fact that it is has-been while we are all talking about terraces, teleworking and gardening far from urban centers.

-But at the same time, I feel that he has not said his last word .
-We will always be delighted to wear it for special occasions or important work moments, to think about our tie, our cufflinks, our pocket square, before putting on the suit.
-But a real dusting is necessary.
+But at the same time, I feel that it has not said its last word .
+We will always be delighted to wear it for big occasions or important moments at work, to think about our tie, our cufflinks, our pocket square, before putting on the suit.
+But a real dusting off is necessary.

-So no, you will not have my hatred, you despisers of the suit and tie, I will take my revenge sooner or later even if it means convincing, in the weeks that remain for me, BonneGueule to get started on this.
+So no, you will not have my hatred, you, detractors of the suit and tie, I will take my revenge sooner or later even if it means convincing, in the weeks I have left, BonneGueule to get involved in this.

 Mathieu Z, BonneGueule contributor